intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ### Workflow {#workflow}

-The following process shall be used to formulate or modify processes related to the RFC Series:
+The following process shall be used to formulate or modify policies related to the RFC Series:

 1. An individual or set of individuals generates a proposal in the form